 Luke Greer is one of the fastest runners in HYROX right now – and he’s proving it against the very best in the world.

-After winning the Men’s Pro division in London (in Dec 2025) and then finishing 8th on his Elite 15 debut in Phoenix, Luke has quickly gone from exciting newcomer to genuine contender.
-His run splits are often among the fastest in the field – but as he openly admits, the journey to becoming a complete HYROX athlete is still in progress.
+After winning the Men’s Pro division in London (in Dec 2025) and then finishing 8th on his Elite 15 debut in Phoenix, Luke has quickly gone from exciting newcomer to genuine contender at the top of the sport.
+His run splits are often among the fastest in the field – but as he openly admitted to us when we got to chat for an episode of the Rox Lyfe podcast, the journey to becoming a complete HYROX athlete is still in progress, and what it really means to quit your job to chase elite sport…

 From Goalkeeper to Elite 15